blackhatflow/blog/cloaking.md

 ### Reverse-proxy

-Reverse proxy is **same as curl but in better** , as we create a mirror of the website on our domain. ( We have to build it first so if you find a site you want to clone, just tell us. )
+Reverse proxy method is the **same as curl but in better** , as we create a mirror of the website on our domain.

-With is method, you don't need to load the lander in our system.
-You can choose any page of the site. ( *NOTE: there is still one manual step for now you need to tell use which website you want for reverse proxy so we attach it to your domain* )
+With is method, you don't need to load the lander in our system first.
+You can choose any page of the site.

+( *NOTE: fow now there is still one manual step, you need to tell us which website you want to use so we attach it to your domain* )

 **For example**

-Site we want to clone : [https://www.livemomentous.com/](https://www.livemomentous.com/) This website would work well as safe page for nutra health)
+we want to use this website : [https://www.livemomentous.com/](https://www.livemomentous.com/) It would work well as a safe page for nutra health ( diet, muscle, ed )

 On our domain : [https://www.ifadlabs.com/](https://www.ifadlabs.com/)

-Then same method as the redirect, you choose any path and copy it's path
+Then same method as the redirect, you choose any page and copy its path

 ```
 https://livemomentous.com/products/absolutezero-plant?variant=8097396621410